DomiKamu/OhmerPrems/README.md

 ![](docs/modules/DeXtral/_img/mainModuleV2.png)

 The _DeXtral_ synth voice module is not yet included in the OhmerPrem plugin v2.6.13, but why?
 - Some MacBook users continue to suffer about missing panel SVG textures with some combined zoom levels & UI scale factors.
-This concern all large modules (not only DeXtral), I suspect it's a **graphic renderer bug caused by VCV Rack 2 v2.6.6**.
+This concern all large modules (not only DeXtral), I suspect it's an **issue caused by VCV Rack 2 v2.6.6 graphic engine**.
 So please be sure to set **UI Scale** (from **View** menu) factor to **Auto** (or **100%**) for more reliable graphical rendering (confirmed by three MacBook users)!
 - This synth voice module **DOESN'T OUTPUT SOUND AT THE MOMENT**, because PM synthesis part is not yet developed.
 Development of sound processors will start from Monday 24th, August 2026!

 _DeXtral_ module is scheduled for future stable release v2.6.15, **but no given delay at the moment**.
 Please apologize again for this important delay!

-However, during development, I'll publish **Pre-release v2.6.14 ALPHA ("Daily" builds)** every day morning in France (UTC+2).
+However, during development, I'll publish **Pre-release v2.6.14 ALPHA ("Daily" builds)** every day (or often) morning in France (UTC+2).
 When this module is finished, fine tested, and stable, the plugin version will be v2.6.15 (I assume v2.6.14 as pre-releases ALPHA "Daily" only).

 You'll can download fom [_Pre-release v2.6.14 ALPHA ("Daily" builds)_](https://github.com/DomiKamu/OhmerPrems/releases/tag/v2.6.14), for manual download & install/update.

+:information_source: _DeXtral_ module will be **free for everyone**, meaning it will operate as **full version**, whatever you're owner of a license V2 keyfile or not, exactly like Vektor / VX, KlokSpid MkII & KX, KordZ, and (future) DeXtral Kompakt modules.

 [**DeXtral User's Manual**](docs/modules/DeXtral/Manual.md) is also under construction (as "draft" status).